LivingUpp

 1. Prepare a Seasonal Allergy Kit

 If you struggle with seasonal allergies, it’s a good idea to prepare before the pollen begins its annual attempt at making your life miserable.
 And because many local pharmacies struggle to keep up with demand when the season hits, it’s a good idea to stock up on over-the-counter allergy medications now.
-(You can thank me later.)

 2. Update Your First Aid Kit